-If you’re like me and you like to do a little “gartending,” as I call it — aka garden bartending — a tall glass of limoncello and soda on the rocks, garnished with a mint sprig, makes a delightful drink after digging in the dirt all day.
+If you’re like me and you like to do a little “gartending” (garden bartending), a tall glass of limoncello and soda on the rocks, garnished with a mint sprig, makes a delightful drink after digging in the dirt all day.

 3 cups water

-4 cups sugar
+2 cups sugar

-Since limoncello is made from the zest of lemons, you’ll want to use thick-skinned, high-quality, organic lemons free of wax and pesticides.
+Since limoncello is made from the zest of lemons, you want to use thick-skinned, high-quality, organic lemons free of wax and pesticides.

 Wash and scrub off any dirt and dry your lemons thoroughly.

 The pith is the bitter white part of the rind, which will give an unpleasant flavor to your limoncello.
-The peel is the yellow part of the rind that contains the oils which give zest its lemony flavor.
+The peel is the yellow part of the rind, containing the oils that give zest its lemony flavor.

 In other states, Everclear is even illegal.
 So, just use whatever you can get your hands on.
 I recommend nothing less than 100-proof vodka (and a mid-grade vodka like Smirnoff is fine for this purpose — don’t bother splurging for the “good stuff”).